lief-project/LIEF/doc/sphinx/tutorials/09_frida_lief.rst

   |NEEDED | 0x1   | libcap.so.2 |
   |NEEDED | 0x80  | libc.so.6   |

-Here ``/bin/ls`` has two dependencies:
+Here, ``/bin/ls`` has two dependencies:

 * ``libcap.so.2``
 * ``libc.so.6``

-In the loading phase of the executable, the loader iterates over these libraries and map them in the memory space of the process.
-Once mapped it calls its constructor [3]_.
+During the loading phase of the executable, the loader iterates over these libraries and maps them into the process's memory space.
+Once mapped, it calls their constructors [3]_.

 The idea is to add ``frida-agent.so`` as a dependency of native libraries embedded in the APK.

-Adding such dependencies is as simple as:
+Adding such a dependency is as simple as:

 .. code-block:: python